 - Establishing the metrics

-- Conducting or sourcing training for executives, managers and leaders, development teams, and specialty roles such as Product Owner, Product Manager, Scrum Master, and Release Train Engineer
+- Conducting or sourcing training for executives, managers and leaders, Agile teams, and specialty roles such as Product Owner, Product Manager, Scrum Master, and Release Train Engineer

-- Facilitate Value Stream Identification Workshops (using supporting toolkit) and helping define and launch Agile Release Trains (ARTs)/spc-resources/
+- Facilitating Value Stream Identification Workshops (using supporting toolkit) and helping define and launch Agile Release Trains (ARTs)

 - Providing coaching and training to ART stakeholders and teams